 Not many travellers can say they’ve been to all 7 continents, here’s your excuse to go!
 Antarctica’s Union Glacier isn’t so much about ski lifts and runs, more about exploration and touring on skis over tough, isolated, terrain.
 Forget resorts, skiers bunk in tents and spend their days out on the snow with experienced guides.

 This ski trip of a lifetime comes with a hefty price tag, around $30,000.
 Worth it?
 Maybe!
+I know I’d love to take my kids to Antarctica.

 5. Safari and Ski, South Africa